lonelyneutrin0/Protein-Structure-Prediction/README.md

 ## v1.1
 The first working version was implemented in PyTorch.
 It had faster convergence than serial simulated annealing but always converged to suboptimal local minima.
 Further versions will be invested in to adjust the cooling schedule and fitness determination.

+## v1.2
+A NumPy version was implemented to take advantage of `np.savetxt()` making LAMMP DUMP file creation easier.
+### LAMMPS Dump Files
+From now on, conformation data will be stored in LAMMPS (Large Scale Atomic/Molecular Massively Parallel Simulator) DUMP files.
+This allows conformation visualization in softwares like OVITO.